Paint The Kitchen Red

 • Add a few tablespoons of broth to deglaze the inner pot, so there’s nothing stuck to the bottom.

-• Stir in remaining broth, bay leaves, red beans, and ham bone or ham hock.
+• Stir in remaining broth, bay leaves, red beans, and ham hock.

 • Close the Instant Pot and pressure cook on High Pressure for 30 minutes.